LogoActuator Machining

 Evidence basis: Turning center workholding capabilities

-Evidence basis: ASME Y14.5 and standard turning practices
+Evidence basis: ASME Y14.5 standard context and GD&T 2018 change summaries

 Dynamic seals require honing for Rmr control, not just Ra.